 What VO2 max tells us is essentially how efficient our body is at utilizing oxygen.
 It measures our maximum oxygen usage during cardiovascular exercise, such as running, biking, swimming, etc. The more oxygen our body can deliver, the easier exercise will feel.

-Why is VO2 Max Important?
+Why is VO2 Max Important for Runners?

 VO2 max is a common measurement used to determine your fitness level.
 A higher VO2 max means that your body is more efficient at utilizing oxygen, so theoretically, intense exercise should feel easier for you than someone with a lower VO2 max.

 Many athletes strive to increase their VO2 max.
 Increasing the efficiency of oxygen use throughout your body is a great way to improve your athletic potential.